Global Consulting Community

 Your local (country-based) Institute for Management Consulting

 When you join a member IMC, you are also joining a global community of trusted, ethical, and committed colleagues.
-When you become a “Certified Management Consultant” (CMC), you have shown that you have the knowledge, competence, commitment and peer acceptance, that you are a true professional.
+When you become a “Certified Management Consultant” (CMC) through your national IMC, you have shown that you have the knowledge, competence, commitment and peer acceptance, that you are a true professional.
 The CMC designation is a statement that you are both committed to and capable of delivering a higher level of management consulting!
 The CMC designation is recognized in around the world as a self-regulating professional designation – with all the attendant privileges and obligations that come with such a distinction.

 Achieving your CMC is just the beginning however.
 Once certified as a professional, you embark on a lifetime of learning and honing your knowledge, skills and judgment.